ysprem/airbnb-santaclara-analysis/README.md

 # Installations
 I used Google Colab to run this analysis.
 It is a Jupyter notebook hosted on Google Cloud, ensuring that there is no need to run anything on a local machine, since everything is stored and run in the cloud.
 One can proceed to https://colab.sandbox.google.com/ to get started.

+As a part of the analysis in Python, I used pandas, numpy, seaborn and pandasql to do that data wrangling.
+I also uploaded the csv files onto Google Drive first and loaded files into my Jupyter notebook from Google Drive.

 # Project motivation
 I wanted to look at Airbnb dataset as it has interesting real world implications related to travel and housing availability.